telerik/blazor-docs/components/chart/tooltip/overview.md

 * Use business logic and render HTML

-* Use the `context` parameter that provides the following information:
+* Use the `context` parameter that provides information about the current data point.

+The available series data point information in the `context` is:

 @[template](/_contentTemplates/chart/link-to-basics.md#context-parameter-information)